crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/EhrDatatype.rst

 .. java:method:: public boolean isCluster()
    :outertype: EhrDatatype

+   :return: \ ``True``\  if this datatype is a container for other datatypes, \ ``False``\  otherwise

 setAttributes
 ^^^^^^^^^^^^^

 .. java:method:: protected abstract void setAttributes(JSONObject attributes) throws JSONException
    :outertype: EhrDatatype

-   Sets the attributes.
+   Sets the attributes for this datatype.
+Generally, different datatypes have different attributes.

-   :param attributes: the new attributes
+   :param attributes: the json structure containing all the attributes of this datatype.
-   :throws JSONException: the JSON exception
+   :throws JSONException: if a malformed json structure was provided

 setDatatypeChangeListener
 ^^^^^^^^^^^^^^^^^^^^^^^^^